 The Dean's Scholar Program exists to serve the needs of students whose clearly defined educational goals cannot be effectively achieved by pursuing the standard curricula for all existing majors, minors, and interdepartmental majors sponsored by the University.
 Driven by an overarching passion or curiosity that transcends typical disciplinary bounds and curricula, a Dean's Scholar's intellectual interests may lead to broad interdisciplinary explorations of an issue or to more intense, in-depth studies in a single field at a level akin to graduate work.
 However, it is important to note that because engineering degrees are professionally accredited, it is difficult for a Dean's Scholar to complete an engineering degree within four years.
-In consultation with faculty advisors and the Associate or Assistant Dean of their college, Dean's Scholars design an imaginative and rigorous individual plan of study to meet the total credit hours required for graduation.
-Contact the Assistant/Associate Dean in the college or go to:
+In consultation with faculty advisors and the Assistant Dean, Dean's Scholars design an imaginative and rigorous individual plan of study to meet the total credit hours required for graduation.
+Contact the Assistant Dean or go to:

-www.udel.edu/deansscholar for more information and the application.
+www.udel.edu/deansscholar for more information and the application. $\label{eq:constraint}$